UK cash deposit limits 2024: here’s what you need to know

 Written and reviewed by:

-Did you know that UK banks have cash deposit limits?
-That’s right, most of the major UK banks will have a ceiling on how much cash you can deposit into your account daily, monthly and even annually.
+In our increasingly cashless society, did you know that UK banks have cash deposit limits?
+That’s right – most of the major UK banks will have a ceiling on how much cash you can deposit into your account daily, monthly and even annually.

 While digital transactions may be increasingly popular, we don’t live in a cashless society yet.
 This means small business owners need to know how much cash their bank will allow them to deposit.